 “Day and night, rain or shine, cold or hot, there they lie.
 Hour by hour they die off, are carried to the trenches, a foot or two deep, in which they are to lie … and to remain there in continually increasing groups until the parties whose duty it is to come around to tend to their internment.
 It is awful, it is terrible, it is horrible beyond expression”

 The Confederate dead at Gettysburg received a shallow burial or burial in trenches.
 None were buried in the national cemetery at Gettysburg.
-See website here.
+See Gettysburg Military Park website here.

 Wake County, North Carolina

-Confederate dead were left where they fell.
+Confederate dead were often left where they fell.
 The remains might be moved aside to gather the remains of a federal soldier, but not buried.
-So, advertisements appeared in the newspapers of the day seeking funds for recovering the bones of their deceased loves ones, like this ad:
+So, advertisements appeared in the newspapers of the day seeking funds for recovering the bones of their deceased loved ones, like this ad:

 “The Shiloh Burial Association, formed for the purpose of purchasing a portion of the field, where the gallant Johnson fell, for interring the Confederate dead, whose bones lie bleaching from Shiloh to Corinth, have issued an appeal to the people.
 The object is to obtain two hundred acres of this sacred soil, fell the timber, make a fence, and plant Osage Orange for a hedge.
 Contributions may be sent to S.D.
 Lee at Columbus, or Maj.
 Upshaw at Holly Springs.”